google/cel-spec/doc/langdef.md

 A CEL implementation can add new types to the language.
-These types will be given names in the same namespace as the other types, but will have no special upport in the language syntax.
-The only way to construct or use values of these abstract types is through functions which the implementor will also provide.
+These types will be given names in the same namespace as the other types, but will have no special support in the language syntax.
+The only way to construct or use values of these abstract types is through functions which the implementor must also provide.

 Commonly, an abstract type will have a representation as a protocol buffer, so that it can be stored or transmitted across a network.
 In this case, the